The-Jat/make/Intro.md

 ## What is Makefile
-When your code is separated into many several files that have interdependencies, it is natural to look for an automated way of compiling your program, because compilation and linking become very complicated.
+When your code is separated into many several files that have interdependencies, it is natural to look for an automated way of compiling your program, because compilation and linking become very complicated.
 The make program was designed to help developers automatically build executable programs.
 Once you have set up a Makefile that describes the components of your